jeysal/gradle-graphviz-plugin/README.md

     // Graphviz layout engine to use.
 Defaults to the Graphviz executable's default layout (usually dot). layout = 'neato'

-    // Graphviz output formats to produce.
-Defaults to the Graphviz executable's default format (usually xdot). formats = ['svg']
+    /* Graphviz output formats to produce.
+Defaults to the Graphviz executable's default format (usually xdot).
+    Note that if you specify a format twice or set formatSuffix to false, the formats overwrite each other and only the last one remains. */ formats = ['svg']

-    // If true, the chosen format will be appended to every output file name.
+    /* If true, the chosen format will be appended to every output file name.
 Defaults to true.
-    // Note that if you set this to false but specify multiple formats, the formats overwrite each other. formatSuffix = false
+    The default format will not be appended since Graphviz itself decides what to generate in that case. */ formatSuffix = false

     // Directory to scan for source files.
 Defaults to src/main/graphviz.